 I require fast conveyancing in Darton as I am faced with pressure to sign on the dotted line inside 2 weeks.
 Luckily I do not require a mortgage.
 Can I decline from having conveyancing searches to save fees and time?

 If.Given you are are a mortgage free buyer you are at free not to have searches conducted although no solicitor would advise that you don't.
 Drawing on our experience of conveyancing in Darton the following are examples of issues that can be revealed and therefore affect future saleability: Enforcement Actions, Overdue Charges, Outstanding Grants, Unadopted Roads,...

-I am purchasing a new build house in Darton with a mortgage from Coventry Building Society.
-The developers refused to budge the price so I negotiated £7000 of fixtures and fittings instead.
-The sale representative suggested that I not to tell my conveyancer about this side-deal as it would affect my mortgage with the lender.
+I am purchasing a new build house in Darton with a mortgage from Nottingham Building Society.
+The developers would not budge the price so I negotiated five thousand pounds worth of fixtures and fittings instead.
+The property agent advised me not to tell my lawyer about the extras as it will jeopardize my loan with the lender.
 Do I keep my lawyer in the dark?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.